Princess Elizabeth and Philip Mountbatten's wedding cakes: British Cake and Biscuit Manufacturers’ Association

 A three-tiered cake was made by C H Elkes and Sons of Uttoxeter on behalf of the British Cake and Biscuit Manufacturers’ Association.
 It stood 1.6 metres high and had an “edible weight” of 188 kg.
 Its creation was overseen by S H Elkes MBE, together with chief decorator J H Hutchinson and chief chemist W H Smith.

 All the ingredients came from the British Empire: flour from the UK, butter from New Zealand, sugar from Barbados, eggs from Canada and Northern Ireland, currants and sultanas from Australia, brandy from South Africa and rum from Jamaica.

 Decorations included family crests, the couple's coats-of-arms and crests of Australia, Canada, New Zealand and South Africa.
 The cake was topped with an exact replica of the Eros statue from Piccadilly Circus.

 The cake was given structural integrity by the addition of steel rods with pillar drums between the tiers.

 Country Women's Association of Australia

-The Country Women's Association of Australia gave a six-tiered wedding cake that stood 1.5m high.
+The Country Women's Association gave a six-tiered wedding cake that stood 1.5m high.
 The tiers represented the six federated States, each of which donated ingredients.
 The finished cake was decorated with the Australian coat-of-arms on each side, plus sprigs of silver bracken fern, wedding bells and a spray of fresh white flowers in a silver vase on the top.

 The icing, spiced with rum from Bundaberg, Queensland, was made by D de Mars, an instructor in cake decoration at East Sydney Technical College.
 He spent eight days inlaying the four plaques of the Australian coat-of-arms at the base of the cake.
 It was baked in Sydney by the head chef at David Jones, Sydney's leading department store.